notescreatoruser/notecreatorapp/README.md

 ### `firebase deploy`

-Deploys latest created production build to production
+Deploys latest created production build to the Firebase hosting service (but depends on pre-requisite setup and priveleges)

 ### `npm run release`